 FTSE 100 Rises On Weaker Pound

-Just Eat Takeaway.com NV shares surged 5.3 percent after the food-delivery platform reported a surge in online orders in the third quarter.
+Luxury fashion house Burberry jumped 3 percent after French rival LVMH saw demand rebound in the third quarter.

-Bunzl rallied 3.7 percent after the distribution and services group reported a rise in third-quarter revenue.

-Investment manager Ashmore Group jumped 7.5 percent.
-The company said its assets under management for the first quarter of fiscal 2021 rose 2.3 percent to $85.5bn.
+Man Group shares surged 5.8 percent.
+The company said that funds under management rose 4 percent in the third quarter of 2020.

-Housebuilder Barratt Developments gained 2.8 percent after its forward sales rose 19 percent at the start of fiscal 2021.

-Travel-related stocks were coming under selling pressure as England enforced a new three-tier system of Covid-19 restrictions.
+J D Wetherspoon plunged as much as 13 percent after it slumped to a £95m annual loss.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.